-Maple syrup takes less than a minute to mix into your yogurt and instantly adds some sweet flavor.
+Maple syrup takes less than 30 seconds to mix into your yogurt and instantly makes yogurt taste better.

 By adding the sweetener yourself, you also get to control the health to taste ratio of the yogurt.
 The "healthiness" of a food can be complicated, subjective, and impossible to truly know.
-With that said, you can generally make food more tasty and less healthy by adding sweeteners (like honey), fats (like butter or oil), and/or salts.
+With that said, you can generally make food tastier and less healthy by adding sweeteners (like honey), fats (like butter or oil), or salts.

 Less healthy isn't necessarily a bad thing.
 "Less healthy broccoli" is probably better for you than regular fried chicken.
 Health to Taste Ratio is simply how tasty/healthy you choose to prepare a meal.
 This isn't true with pre-mixed yogurt from grocery stores.
-Sometimes this yogurt has too much sugar or not enough taste.
-Adding the sweetener yourself puts you in control.
+Sometimes grocery-store yogurt has too much sugar or too little taste.
+Adding the sweetener before eating lets you decide.

-Nuts and seeds not only improve flavor but they also make greek yogurt a more complete meal.
-Peanuts and peanut butter are a frequently used combination but if you're allergic to peanuts you can try any tree nut or seed.
+Nuts and seeds not only improve flavor and add crunch but they also make greek yogurt a more complete meal.
+Peanut butter is a popular option, but if you're allergic to peanuts, you can try any tree nut or seed.
 Most nuts like almonds, cashews, and pecans are tree nuts.
 Peanuts are a huge exception.
 They're actually legumes, which makes them related to beans, peas, and lentils.

-This is important because while both foods contain a variety of nutrients, some people are allergic to peanuts and/or tree nuts.
-The only limit is your creativity.
-Here's a few different options:
+This fact is important because while both foods contain a variety of nutrients, some people are allergic to peanuts or tree nuts.
+Here are a few different options:

 New England Patriots quarterback Tom Brady is known for having an eccentric but effective diet.
 His diet is one of the reasons he still delivers peak performance at an age where most NFL players have already retired.
-Tom revealed his favorite recipe when he launched his TB12 Nutrition Manual.
+Tom revealed his favorite recipe before launching his book, The TB12 Method.

 The answer?
 Avocado ice cream.
 Avocados go great with a variety of foods including yogurt.
 And seeing that most people consider greek yogurt to be healthier than ice cream, you'd be eating healthier than Tom Brady.

-Add some berries or other kinds of fruit.
+6. Add some goji berries or other kinds of fruit.

 Yogurt with fruit is a common staple at most grocery stores.
 You'll typically find everything from Valencia orange to blueberry to pineapple.
 Want to try something different?
-Goji berries are a yogurt/fruit combination you won't see at most grocery stores.
+Yogurt with raw, organic goji berries is a yogurt and fruit combination you won't see at most grocery stores.